danielepantaleone/Resyncer/README.md

 func asyncWork(_ completion: @escaping (Result<Int, Error>) -> Void) { ... }
 ```

-You can use Resyncher to obtain the produced value in a synchronouse environment:
+You can use Resyncher to obtain the produced value in a synchronous environment:

 ```swift
 let x = try resyncer.synchronize { callback in